In a relatively subdued statement, Microsoft announced the final step in the life cycle of their oldest supported Windows Operating System (OS).

 Even though the statement above refers to XP, the content is directly applicable to Vista.
 When Microsoft releases an OS update, it includes patches that fix vulnerabilities in the currently supported Operating Systems.
 Hackers are known to use the list of patches as a step-by-step guide to exploiting the vulnerabilities of older, unpatched Operating Systems.
 No matter what encryption or anti-virus you have, they aren’t intended to stop exploitation of vulnerabilities inherent in the OS.

 It is unlikely that your organization is running Windows Vista, but if it is, your data may have already been exposed to hackers that target Vista Operating Systems.
 Although it may seem like a burden, the need to upgrade from Vista is urgent.
-If you don’t use Windows Vista, don’t get complacent.
-The widely used Windows 7 is next on the docket for discontinuation in January 2020.
+Check out our article on HIPAA Compliant Software for more information on choosing what’s best for your organization.

-Strong Anti-Virus and Encryption will not be enough if you’re running Vista.
+- Strong Anti-Virus and Encryption will not be enough if you’re running Vista.